crimsonpython24/summer2023/0_Django Design Patterns/Notes/Chapter 7.md

 3. Submitted form with errors (bound but not a valid form)
 4. Submitted form without errors (bound and valid form)

-The code in the following sections assume that `form_class` is already existent in the view class; remember to specify such an attribute in real code
+**Note** The code in the following sections assume that `form_class` is already existent in the view class; remember to specify such an attribute in real code.

 ### Process